Breast cancer cells can turn off key immune response: study

-HONG KONG, July 23 (Reuters) - Breast cancer cells can destroy a powerful immune response in the body and allow the disease to spread to the patient’s bones, researchers in Australia reported on Monday.
+HONG KONG (Reuters) - Breast cancer cells can destroy a powerful immune response in the body and allow the disease to spread to the patient’s bones, researchers in Australia reported on Monday.

 They also experimented with two ways to reinstate this immune response to help patients fight breast cancer, but it will take more tests and several more years for these therapies to become routine treatments, they said.